Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • thickness – 20 mm;

-The size and volume of the thyroid gland are related to the weight of the human body.
+The size and volume of the thyroid gland correlate with a person’s body weight.
 In some periods, there is a change in volumes that is not associated with diseases.

 These are the following periods: